 We have delegated responsibility for keeping and maintaining the register to KWILP under an administration and investment management agreement.
-KWILP has appointed Apex Investment Administration (NZ) Limited (previously known as MMC Limited) to be the registrar of the Scheme and undertake some of the administration management functions in respect of the Scheme.
+KWILP has appointed Apex Investment Administration (NZ) Limited to be the registrar of the Scheme and undertake some of the administration management functions in respect of the Scheme.